arepr/omeka-s-module-transcript/README.md

 In a freshly-installed Omeka S setup, Vimeo videos can be embedded via oEmbed.
 This module builds on that functionality by providing an interactive transcript UI and ingesting higher resolution thumbnails.

+## Account Requirement

+As of version 3.0, you must have a Vimeo plan that includes third-party player support (Pro or higher).
+If this is not feasible for your project, previous versions are still available for download, albeit with no long-term support.

 ## Installation

 Use the zipped releases provided on GitHub for a standard install.